The Bedfordshire Regiment in the Great War

 Site layout and navigation

-Every page includes the main site index at the top, from which index all of the 200 ca. pages within this site are accessible.
+Every page includes the main site index at the top-left, from which index all of the 200 ca. pages within this site are accessible.

-At the bottom of each page are a set of internal links to navigate to other directly related pages; for example, all 1st Battalion pages include links to the war diaries and biographies relating to that battalion.
+Directly below the main index is a further menu specific to the battalion that page relates to; for example, all 1st Battalion pages include links to the war diaries and biographies relating to that battalion.

 Each main battalion page contains a summary of that battalion's service during the Great War and a selection of links taking you onto more specific information, such as the war diaries and photographs.